 Skip to content

-Blue Gill - Raku Fired
+Bluegill - Raku Fired

-This small Blue Gill measures approximately 9.5" long, 8" wide, and 3.75" deep.
+This small Bluegill measures approximately 9.5" long, 8" wide, and 3.75" deep.

 Raku fired in a gas kiln.
 Suitable for displaying indoors only.
 Each fish is hand-sculpted and glazed.
 Individual forms and coloration are unique and will vary.

 Raku is a low-fired pottery technique that originated in Japan over 400 years ago.
-The kiln is taken up to 1850 degrees F. When the pieces are glowing red and the glazes look liquid, they are removed from the kiln and placed in a reduction chamber.
+The kiln is taken up to 1850 degrees F. When the pieces glow red, and the glazes look liquid, they are removed from the kiln and placed in a reduction chamber.
 When the pieces catch fire in the chamber, the fire is smothered, causing the lack of oxygen to react with the clay body and glazes, creating black crackles and metallic flashings.
 Next, the pieces are removed, doused in water, and cleaned.
-Alan and Rosemary love to fire their freshwater fish, such as trout and piranhas, using raku.

 Details

-• Small Blue Gill measures approximately 9.5" long, 8" wide, and 3.75" deep
+• Small Bluegill measures approximately 9.5" long, 8" wide, and 3.75" deep

 • Each fish is hand-sculpted and glazed.
 Individual forms and coloration are unique and will vary